Skip to main content

 Both brands sell solid mid-tier seed; both will give you a viable lawn.
 The differences show up over 2 to 3 growing seasons as cultivar quality compounds.
 Pennington Smart Seed cultivars tend to use less water once established (Pennington claims up to 30 percent less), have finer texture, and produce a denser stand.
 Scotts seed tends to germinate faster because of the coating but the underlying cultivar genetics are usually one notch down from Pennington Smart Seed.
 For premium results choose Pennington; for fast cheap coverage Scotts is fine.

-Scotts Turf Builder Grass Seed vs Pennington Smart Seed: At-a-Glance Comparison
+Scotts Turf Builder Grass Seed vs Pennington Smart Seed: at a glance

 Product positioning